magland/codepod/README.md

 - command: ./init.sh
 ```

 If a custom image is used (optional), it should be based on one of the default codepod docker images.
-Right now, there is only one -- it is `magland/codepod` on dockerhub.
+The default is `magland/codepod` on dockerhub.

 Upon startup of the codepod container, the task commands are run sequentially.